JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

 -----

 # Challenge 2
+For this challenge, we are still working with the same 1 x 1 world as challenge 1.
 The task is to drive to the red wall and stop at a safe distance.
 After that, rotate counter clockwise and drive close to the wooden wall and stop.
 We are allowed to only use laser distance sensor data for this challenge.

 ## Solution for challenge 2
 A simple state machine is implemented.
 However, the way of how it is implemented is not particularly elegant.
 I can show you some screenshots as examples for this "quick and dirty" approach.